 What better time to heal than during the holiday season, when our tables are full of casserole dishes and people we love.
 There will probably be people you disagree with around your table.
 That’s great.
 Love them.
 Talk to them.
 Listen to them.
 I’m praying my heart is as soft as salted butter this season.
 I want to hold my convictions closely and my love loosely.
 I want to seek common ground, wherever it may be found.

 Mushrooms may not be the best place to find common ground, but Parmesan cheese is.
 Now there’s a food we can unite behind.
 Real Parmigiano-Reggiano (the kind with the pin holes on the rind) adds a nutty, aged flavor to almost any dish.
-Add a sprinkling to your mashed potatoes, a few shavings to your green beans, or a good grate on top of the garlic rolls.
-You can never have too much love or too much Parmesan.
-Let’s be generous with our hearts and our cheese this season.

 This post is sponsored by the great folks at Parmigiano Reggiano.
 As always, all opinions are my own.
 For more information and recipe inspiration, follow them on Facebook, Pinterest, and Twitter.